Alvinn8/Datapack-Generator/README.md

-# Datapack-Generator
+# Datapack Generator
-A html generator for making Minecraft datapacks
+A HTML generator for making Minecraft datapacks